 Airbnb transitioned to become a public company in 2020.
 In honour of this momentous occasion, they asked employees to share photos of memorable moments in their Airbnb journey.
-With thousands of photos submitted, they grouped the images into six distinct categories – First Days, Proudest Moments, Our Values and Actions, Defining Moments, Peeks Behind the Scenes and Moments of Belonging.
+With thousands of photos submitted, they grouped the images into six distinct categories.

 Hemlock assisted Airbnb’s efforts by creating the customized portal for employees to upload their images.
 Over 10,000 individuals were set a link to upload their photos, supply captions for each image and provide their mailing address to have a copy shipped to them once ready.

 The images were then downloaded by Airbnb’s creative team so they could get to work on this incredible photo book.
-This is a perfect example of how culture books can both unify current employees and act as a snapshot of a company’s culture for potential talent.
+This is a perfect example of how culture books can both unify current employees and attract potential talent.

 Another compelling reason to create a culture book is to bring awareness to a company’s other projects.
 Projects such as philanthropic commitments, environmental and social leadership, or other initiatives for which they have a focus and passion.
-Patagonia has been known to publish books that reflect their company values – books on wilderness, outdoor sports, innovation, and environmental activism.
+Patagonia has been known to publish books that reflect their company values.
+They have created books on wilderness, outdoor sports, innovation, and environmental activism.
 And in 2016, they published Family Business: Innovative On-Site Child Care Since 1983.

 It details their investment in on-site, corporate-sponsored childcare for over three decades.
 They reviewed over 85,000 images which inspired the content of the book, broken into two sections.